BLUE Piling Technology

 The technology is very well scalable, extending the range of piled foundations to larger turbines and into deeper waters.

 Concrete pile driving

 The very long blow duration (>100 ms) results in very low tensile stresses in the material.
 This will allow the offshore driving of large reinforced concrete piles, which could result in enormous savings for offshore foundations.

 Fistuca is currently developing and testing this technology to bring it onto the market.
 If you want to be updated on the progress of this development, please subscribe to our newsletter.

-Download our latest flyer in pdf format here for more information.
+Download our latest brochure in pdf format here for more information.